stefanprodan/mgob/README.md

 #### Configure

 Define a backup plan (yaml format) for each database you want to backup inside the `config` dir.
-The yaml file name will be used as the backup plan, no white spaces or special characters are allowed.
+The yaml file name is being used as the backup plan ID, no white spaces or special characters are allowed.

 _Backup plan_